MiriK313/My-Day_APP/README.md

  ## General info
 The project allows the user to create, update and delete days description.
-Also, a day deascription can be emailed from user email to his/other email. see more information in Email SetUp
+Also, a day description can be emailed from user email to his/other email. see more information in Email SetUp

 ## Technologies
 Project is created with: